 Children will delight in this fun, rhyming story with all of its rich references to well-known fairy tales.

 A mouse ventures out in search of a new home and finds several abodes from well-known fairy tales aren't exactly to his liking in this rhyming picture book… The crayon drawings are whimsically Grimm while the text keeps things bright.

 — Kirkus Reviews

-Gabby Dawnay is a writer and poet.
-She is a regular contributor to OKIDO magazine and a scriptwriter for children’s television.
+Gabby Dawnay is the bestselling author of ten books for children, a regular contributor to OKIDO magazine, and a scriptwriter for children’s television.

 Alex Barrow is a London-based illustrator and both the art director and a regular contributor at OKIDO magazine.